 .

-Plus, in AbH layouts up to 70% of economy-class seats are directly next to an aisle, compared to approximately 40% in conventional cabin configurations—an increase of up to 80% in aisle seats.
+Plus, in AbH layouts from 66% to 100% of economy-class seats are directly next to an aisle, compared to approximately 40% in conventional cabin configurations.

 Strong/lightweight construction.